dbackowski/rails_simple_event_sourcing/README.md

 ```

 With `snapshot_interval = 50`, a snapshot is written after event version 50, 100, 150, and so on.
 On the next reconstruction, `EventPlayer` loads the snapshot at version 100 and replays only events 101 onwards — at most 49 events instead of all 100+.

+**Choosing a snapshot interval:**

+The right interval depends on your event replay cost.
+A lower interval (e.g., 20) means faster reconstruction but more snapshot writes.
+A higher interval (e.g., 200) saves writes but replays more events.
+For most applications, 50–100 is a reasonable starting point.

 **Manual snapshots:**